diojin/mockingjay/docs/algorithm.md

 ##### BucketSort
 Bucket sort works as follows:
-1. Set up an array of initially empty "buckets".
+1. Set up an array of initially empty "buckets"(the value range of each buckets must be in order).
-2. Scatter: Go over the original array, putting each object in its bucket.
+2. Scatter: Go over the original array, putting each object in its bucket(can use / but rather % to decide the bucket).
 3. Sort each non-empty bucket.
 4. Gather: Visit the buckets in order and put all elements back into the original array.